Neville Thurlbeck: Career

 In 1998 Thurlbeck was the newspaper journalist who 'outed' the Cabinet Minister Nick Brown as gay.
 Thurlbeck also broke the story that Jeffrey Archer had committed perjury during his 1987 libel case against the Daily Star.
 The scoop won Thurlbeck three industry awards including Scoop of the Year 1999 from the London Press Club.

 At the turn of the millennium Thurlbeck, under the codename "George", acted as an "unpaid source" for the police.
 In return he received information from the Police National Computer which principally consisted of the previous convictions of various criminals.
 In 2000 Thurlbeck and the police officer with whom he worked were cleared of corruption charges with regard to their working relationship.

 In 2001 Thurlbeck moved from his position as investigations news editor to become news editor.
 He held the position for approximately two years before stepping down in 2003 to become chief reporter.

 In 2004 Thurlbeck broke a story which alleged footballer David Beckham was having an affair.
 This won him his second Scoop of the Year award at the British Press Awards, a record which remains unbeaten.
 He was responsible for the exclusive over Max Mosley's private life which resulted in his newspaper being sued, paying £60,000 damages for the paper's breach of his privacy.
 Mosley later suggested that Thurlbeck's methods were akin to blackmail, with the journalist telling women that "if you don't co-operate we will publish your pictures unpixellated."

 Thurlbeck was dismissed from News International in September 2011 in the wake of the News International phone hacking scandal.
-Thurlbeck says he did not receive the reason for his dismissal from his former employer but from the Metropolitan police.
-He denies the allegations which led to his sacking and is pursuing a claim of unfair dismissal against News International.
+Thurlbeck said he did not receive the reason for his dismissal from his former employer but from the Metropolitan police.
+He denied the allegations which led to his sacking and pursued a claim of unfair dismissal against News International.
 Thurlbeck had worked for News of the World for 21 years at the time of his dismissal.

 In July, 2017, it was revealed that Thurlbeck had won his case for unfair dismissal and had settled his claim amicably.
 His lawyer announced: "Neville Thurlbeck reached an agreement with News Group Newspapers Ltd to settle his Employment Tribunal claim amicably.
 This ended a very difficult and complex four years.
 He wishes News UK and all his former colleagues good fortune and a bright future.
 He will be issuing no further comment on this matter."

 It was announced on 17 February 2012 that Thurlbeck had become a theatre critic for the Surrey Comet newspaper.